Toontown-Texture-Restoration/Toontown-Texture-Restoration/README.md

 ### Building Phase Files
 If you would like to build the folders into up-to-date multifiles, there is a batch file (``BuildFiles.bat``) that can automate the building process*
+If you are on Mac use BuildFiles.command to automate the building process.
+If you are on linux use BuildFiles.sh to automate the building process.

 ** You will need to have Panda3D installed for this to work!